 Inspect your headlights and brake lights to ensure they’re fully functioning, which are especially important during winter fogs or heavy snow.

-Also, clean them of grime that can reduce their brightness.
-A soft cloth and dishwasher liquid will work, or you can purchase a specialty cleaner.
+Also, clean headlights and taillights of grime that can reduce their brightness.
+A soft cloth and ordinary dishwasher liquid will work, or you can purchase a specialty cleaner.